umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

 !!! info "Usage of `ganga_jobs.py`"
     See [this appendix](#general-usage-of-ganga_jobspy).

+!!! info "Manage `ganga` job output"
+    You need to keep `ganga` running in a `lxplus` session to get up-to-date info about your jobs and download output of completed (sub)jobs.

 ### Update subjob status and force status to be "failed" when necessary